GhoshSoham/MCGoFSBM/README.md

 n2 <- 50
 n3 <- 50

-# Generating block assignment for each of the nodes
+# Generating block assignment for each of the nodes.
 n <- n1 + n2 + n3
 class <- rep(c(1, 2, 3), c(n1, n2, n3))

-# Generating the adjacency matrix of the network
+# Generating the adjacency matrix of the network.
-# Generate the matrix of connection probability
+# Generate the matrix of connection probability.
 cmat <- matrix(
-   c(
-     30, 0.05, 0.05,
+   c(30, 0.05, 0.05,
      0.05, 30, 0.05,
      0.05, 0.05, 30
-   ),
-   ncol = 3,
+   ), ncol = 3,
    byrow = TRUE
 )
 pmat <- cmat / n